 Stud Book and Ancestry

 The Stud Book is the key to the success of any kennel club.
 For over a century, the original and first British Kennel Club as well as the American Kennel Club have kept a careful record of the breeding of its qualified dogs.
 The number on each pedigree will provide information as to the lineage of a particular dog.

 This kind of information can be used for all kinds of purposes, even just for just the curious.
 Need a name for a dog?
 A look at the pedigree will show great-great-grand dog was a Champion and carried the name, “Sylvester” —a great name to pass down to a pup.
 There could be even litigation that calls into question whether this dog produced those puppies.
 The studbook, then, could even find its use in a courtroom.

 The pedigree is what sets purebred dogs apart from the average mutts on the street (no judgment here, all dogs are amazing.)
-It makes them, perhaps, more interesting for dog breeder seeking particular traits and characteristics.
+It makes them, perhaps, more interesting for dog breeders seeking particular traits and characteristics.
 A pedigree does, in fact, make a dog more valuable.